County-class destroyer: Development

+John Coates, RCNC was appointed as naval architect to design the new County class destroyer in accordance with Lord Mountbatten's directive.
+He wrote that:"To keep the ship to a size responding to Lord Mountbatten's directive, demand by specialist interests within the Admiralty had to be strictly controlled, and often curtailed."
 During 1956–1958 a full "alternative" gun armament was an option for the new Fast Escort for the fleet based on a modern combined gas turbine and steam turbine (COSAG) propulsion unit and armed with two twin 4.5-inch guns, two twin 40 mm Bofors and a single twin 3-inch gun.
-A detailed March 1957 study following the Suez Crisis and the 1957 Defence White Paper decided to increase the size of the new missile destroyers to that of light cruisers and include some cruiser features The study opted for a 505 ft long hull with a fit of 18 Seaslug and four nuclear warhead fitted Seaslug for extended range anti-aircraft, anti-missile and anti-ship.
+A detailed March 1957 study following the Suez Crisis and the 1957 Defence White Paper decided to increase the size of the new missile destroyers to that of light cruisers and include some cruiser features.
+The study opted for a 505 ft long hull with a fit of 18 Seaslug and four nuclear warhead fitted Seaslug for extended range anti-aircraft, anti-missile and anti-ship.
 Twin 40 mm Bofors were kept due to doubt over the future and effectiveness of the "Green Light" missile then under development.
 The Limbo mortar was the only anti-submarine weapon.

 A revised design in March 1958 added Seaslug and Seacat missiles and a telescoping aircraft hangar.
 Mountbatten staged an impressive demonstration shoot for flag officers and politicians: the Seaslug test ship HMS Girdle Ness launched ten Seaslugs, including a salvo of two Seaslugs together.
 The success included hits in the lethal zone of two piston-engine Fairey Firefly radio-controlled drones at 16 km flying at a speed of 315-375 mph.
 This enabled the Minister of Defence Duncan Sandys to gain the approval of the Cabinet Defence Committee for Seaslug production to be approved in 1958.

 While the missile worked against level flying targets, the beam guidance system was dubious at range and in rough water and eight fixed stabilisers were added to the design of the County-class.
 Advocacy for the guided missiles fit was led by Mountbatten and the Cabinet agreed with using the system, despite staff reports over missile unreliability and inaccuracy,.
 This was confirmed by the dismal performance in the following Seaslug target launches at Woomera range, South Australia in 1959 Many Royal Australian Navy officers felt Seaslug was unsuitable for the RAN.